 "If you do decide to spend a whole day on the isle of Capri Italia you will have enough time to roam around the island and enjoy some of its most stunning sights to see..."

-Being a cruise guest from a ship docked in Naples or tendering in to Sorrento, you will probably decide to spend a couple of hours only in Capri Italia.
-In that case I recommend you focus on the Capri attractions in Capri town itself.
+Being a cruise guest from a ship docked in Naples or tendering in to Sorrento, you will probably decide to spend a couple of hours only in Capri, Italia.
+In that case I recommend you focus on Capri attractions locaded the town of Capri itself.

-However, if you do decide to spend a whole day there and arrive very early, you will have enough time to roam around the island and enjoy some of its most stunning sights to see.
+However, if you do decide to spend a whole day there and arrive on the island very early in the morning, you will have enough time to roam around the island, see other little towns besides the town of Capri and enjoy some of its most stunning sights to see.

 Here’s a list of some of the most famous sights of the isle of Capri Italia:

 1. ANACAPRI - Anacapri is the second biggest settlement on the island, and not so infested with ‘the glamorous scene’ as Capri town is.
 Some of the Anacapri attractions include the Casa Rossa, a building that stands out with its Pompeian red façade.